 Your camper’s health counts after the bus leaves.
 If you have any health concerns, or there are any medications your camper needs to take at night or in the morning, please let us know and we will make sure they receive them.

-You may register for overnights when registering your child for camp.
-Spaces available per overnight with an available wait list (not including CIT’s): 30.
+You may register for overnights when registering your child for camp at an additional $25/instance.
+Spaces available per overnight with an available wait list: 45.